-- The opening of Mina Abdullah fuel station No. (43), after the completion of its renovation and development.
-In addition to, working on adding services such as carwash stations, car service areas, and convenient stores. - Adding a Convenience Store at Ardiya fuel station no. 76. - Implementing the environmental project at Sabah Al-Salem fuel stations No. 66 according to the Five-Year Plan adopted by Kuwait National Petroleum Company (KNPC). - Implementing the safety, health, environmental and quality requirements, in addition to preventive health restrictions to face of the Covid-19 pandemic for all contractors and investors. - Maintaining 100% of Kuwaiti labor recruitment in the fuel stations in 2022. - Reducing employee turnover and seeking to support and quality the company's employees. - Maximizing production efficiency through planning the Company's human resources needs in terms of quantity and quality using modern scientific methods in general and statistical and arithmetic means. - Supporting and training the Kuwaiti cadres, as well as implementing the training plan adopted by the Public Authority of Manpower and KFAS. - Update all the state property contracts for all Alfa fuel stations owned by Soor Fuel Marketing Company and signed with the Ministry of Finance. - Enhance coordination among all the company departments to follow up the development and improvement of the fuel and car wash stations. - Develop an advanced inventory system for the assets of the company to complete the Company's audit procedures and fulfill the regulatory requirements of the Capital Markets Authority.
+- Completing the studies of the environmental impact of all fuel filling stations. - Completing the project of adding fuel tanks at stations for the rest of the governorates of the State of Kuwait for the licenses of the general fire force. - The opening of Shuaiba Al- Adami fuel station No. (43), after the completion of its renovation and development.
+In addition to, working on adding services such as carwash stations, car service areas, and convenient stores. - Adding a Convenience Store at Ardiya fuel station no. 76. - Implementing the environmental project at Sabah Al-Salem fuel stations No. 66 according to the Five-Year Plan adopted by Kuwait National Petroleum Company (KNPC). - Implementing the safety, health, environmental and quality requirements for all contractors and investors. - Implementing the regulation for providing customers with petroleum products in bulk. - Maintaining 100% of Kuwaiti labor recruitment in the fuel stations in 2023. - Reducing employee turnover and seeking to support and guality the company's employees. - Maximizing production efficiency through planning the Company's human resources needs in terms of quantity and quality using modern scientific methods in general and statistical and arithmetic means. - Supporting and training the Kuwaiti cadres, as well as implementing the training plan adopted by the Public Authority of Manpower and KFAS. - Update all the state property contracts for all Alfa fuel stations owned by Soor Fuel Marketing Company and signed with the Ministry of Finance. - Implement governance procedures and audit requirements of the Capital Markets Authority. - Enhance coordination among all the company departments to follow up the development and improvement of the fuel and car wash stations. - Develop an advanced inventory system for the assets of the company to complete the Company's audit procedures and fulfill the regulatory requirements of the Capital Markets Authority.